ahcode0919/xcsimctl/README.md

 launch              Launch an application by identifier on a device. terminate           Terminate an application by identifier on a device. spawn               Spawn a process by executing a given executable on a device.
-X - list            List available devices, device types, runtimes, or device pairs. icloud_sync         Trigger iCloud sync on a device. pbsync              Sync the pasteboard content from one pasteboard to another. pbcopy              Copy standard input onto the device pasteboard.
+Complete - list     List available devices, device types, runtimes, or device pairs. icloud_sync         Trigger iCloud sync on a device. pbsync              Sync the pasteboard content from one pasteboard to another. pbcopy              Copy standard input onto the device pasteboard.